Techtonica/curriculum/personal-brand/personal-branding.md

 - Have a [Twitter Account](https://twitter.com)

 ### Motivation
 There are a lot of Software Engineering roles and getting your name in front of of prospective hiring managers is challenging, especially if your only method is submitting your CV through hiring portals.
-This content is meant to help students think outside the box and help prospective hiring managers find you.
+This content is meant to help participants think outside the box and help prospective hiring managers find you.

 ### Objectives
 - Understand importance of a personal brand when embarking on a new career